raymondworkshop/raymondworkshop.github.io/_posts/about.md

 Hi, I'm Raymond ZHAO Wenlong.
 I am an Engineer and Founder@Bean based in Hong Kong.
 I like building ourselves, products, and teams.

-I was a Tech Officer at HSUHK, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).
+I was a Tech Officer at HSU, RA in (CUHK, CityU, and HKBU), Tech Lead at HKCREO (a Fintech startup), and Lead Software Engineer at Alcatel-Lucent (now Nokia).

 You can see some of my [research](https://raymondworkshop.github.io/slides.html) and [projects](https://github.com/raymondworkshop).
 If you’ve got any questions, suggestions or would like to discuss a project then email me at **bestraymond@icloud.com**.
 I’d be happy to hear from you.